lspoplove/Deauther-Project/DeautherWatchV2/RTCTest/Readme.md

-Befor using this you have to install rtclib from Adafuit first.
+Befor using this you have to install RTClib from Adafuit first.

 https://github.com/adafruit/RTClib